Sonicaii/camara-api-gateway-stub/README.md

 - [openssl](https://www.openssl.org/) - a utility for working with TLS, used to generate private keys and certificates
 - a browser - any will do

-> A note for Windows users:
->
-> This project assumes a unix-like environment, [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/) is recommended.
+> IMPORTANT (Windows users): This project assumes a unix-like environment, [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/) is recommended.
 PRs welcome for Windows users that get this guide working outside WSL :).

 #### Networking